 - Lambrusco (especially rosé)

-An intense style of salmon that’s rarely just served on its own and loved at breakfast (fancy-eggs?), upon toasts (maybe with avocado), or served with bagels, cream cheese and salty capers.
-The trick to pairing this preparation method with wine is having a wine with enough acidity and a burst of flavor to complement the bold salty-fishy notes.
+An intense style of Salmon that’s rarely just served on its own and loved at breakfast (fancy-eggs?), upon toasts (maybe with avocado), or served with bagels, cream cheese, and salty capers.
+The trick to pairing this preparation method is a wine with enough acidity and a burst of flavor to complement the salty-fishy notes.
 You’ll love it with a bold rosé or sparkling wine.

 - Sparkling Rosé Wine